Flotomate/product_docs/source/purchase-management/create-po-template.rst

 **Editing a Template**

-You can edit existing Templates from the Purchase Template page.
+You can edit/delete existing Templates from the Purchase Template page.

 .. _pur-temp-3:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/purchase-management/PUR-TEMP-3.png